 An Economy That Works for Everyone

-In addition, the country’s trade industries are suffering from an “aging workforce” and there’s a huge shortage of skilled workers entering the construction, electrician, HVAC/R, welding, logistics and other blue-collar industries.
-The successful growth of our region and the country depends on these industries being able to get the workers they need to build and maintain homes, buildings, roadways, airports, water distribution facilities, our electric grid and other important infrastructure.
-I will develop legislation that will establish training schools and apprenticeship programs in our region that will prepare the skilled workers we will need to continue building our fast-growing region, as well as provide skilled workers where needed throughout the country.
+Our region is suffering from a shortage of skilled workers for construction, electrician, HVAC/R, welding, logistics and other blue-collar industries.
+Our continued growth depends on their ability to find the workers needed to build and maintain homes, buildings, roadways, airports, water distribution facilities, the electric grid and other important infrastructure we depend on.
+I will develop legislation that establishes training schools and apprenticeship programs that will allow members of our communities to advance their skills and fill these needed roles.